This blog was last updated on June 4th, 2026.

 Critical: File must be in same directory as .env file or credential loading will fail.
 Focus on creating a working prototype that demonstrates the core functionality without over-engineering.
 The code should be straightforward, easy to understand, and functional rather than production-ready.

-*Please note that we are using SPY as an example, and it should not be considered investment advice.
+Please note that SPY is used as an example and should not be considered investment advice.

-This is just one use case of using Alpaca’s MCP Server and Cursor.
-You can create strategies for any type of options trading strategy, or even use it for US stocks and ETFs.
+This is just one use case of Alpaca's MCP Server and Cursor.
+You can create strategies for any type of options trading strategy, or use it for US stocks, ETFs, and crypto.

 How to Set Up Alpaca’s MCP Server on Cursor